thomas-roos/aws-greengrass-lite/docs/SETUP.md

-# Setting up Greengrass Lite
+# Setting up Greengrass Nucleus Lite

-See the [build guide](INSTALL.md) to compile and install Greengrass Lite.
+See the [build guide](INSTALL.md) to compile and install Greengrass Nucleus Lite.
 If running locally for evaluation, you can use the provided container to install in its own environment.

-Greengrass Lite executables will be available under `bin` in the build directory.
+Greengrass Nucleus Lite executables will be available under `bin` in the build directory.

 When run, they may use the current working directory to store state.
 Use the